aboldguess/Dash/README.md

    ```

 ### Windows quick start
-Run the PowerShell script to install dependencies, initialise the database, build and launch the backend on a chosen port:
+Run the PowerShell script to install dependencies, initialise the database,
+attempt to launch a local MongoDB instance via Docker, build and launch the
+backend on a chosen port:
 ```powershell
 powershell -ExecutionPolicy Bypass -File .\start-windows.ps1 -port 4000
 ```
 The `-port` argument is optional and defaults to `3000`.
+Use `-prod` to run in
+production mode or `-dbUri` to point to an external MongoDB server.
+All output
+is recorded in `dash_windows_start.log` for troubleshooting.

+If the script fails, open `dash_windows_start.log` to see what went wrong.
+Common issues include Docker not being installed or MongoDB failing to start.
+Install Docker or start MongoDB manually and rerun the script, or provide a
+custom `-dbUri` value.

   Browse to `http://localhost:3000` and the web interface should load
   without a separate static file server.